4.3 Ventilated workstations

 - If protective covers are not used, any source of contamination should not be placed higher than 15-20 cm above the work surface.

-- A protective cover increases safety heights and a larger proportion of the perforated surface can be used as a work surface.
+- A protective cover increases safety height and a larger proportion of the perforated surface can be used as a work surface.

 - It is critical that the perforated benchtop surface be held clean and free of dirt/dust and chemical debris because such debris could impede the airflow and lead to poorer protection.